-Typical symptoms of breast surgery and signs to watch for following procedure with breast implants include the following:
+Typical symptoms of breast surgery and signs to watch for following procedure include the following:

-- Tightness in the chest region and stiffness, tingling, burning, or intermittent shooting pain.
-These are normal experiences as the skin, muscles, and tissue stretch to accommodate your implants and as sensory nerves heal.
-Pain medication and muscle relaxants will help you cope with any discomfort.
+- Tingling, burning, or intermittent shooting pain.
+These are normal experiences as the skin and sensory nerves heal.
+Pain medication will help you cope with any discomfort.
 Consistent sharp pain should be reported to our office immediately. - Hypersensitivity of nipples or lack of sensitivity.
 This is normal and will gradually resolve over time.
-You may also experience a small amount of fluid or milk seeping through the nipples.
-If this becomes painful or excessive, notify our office immediately. - A feeling of heaviness.
-It is normal for your chest to feel heavy as you adjust to your implants.
-This will subside within 2-4 weeks following your procedure. - Shiny skin or any itchy feeling.
-Swelling can cause the skin on the breasts to appear shiny.
-As the healing process advances, you may also find a mild to severe itchy feeling of the breasts.
+You may also experience a small amount of fluid seeping through the nipples.
+If this becomes painful or excessive notify our office immediately. - Shiny skin or any itchy feeling.
+Swelling can cause the skin on the chest to appear shiny.
+As the healing process advances, you may experience a mild to severe itchy feeling of the breasts.
 An antihistamine, like Benadryl, can help to alleviate severe, constant itchiness.
 If the skin becomes red and hot to the touch, contact our office immediately. - Asymmetry, the breasts look different, or heal differently.
 Breasts may look or feel quite different from one another in the days following your procedure.
 This is normal.
 Although no two breasts in nature or following surgery are perfectly symmetrical, breast massage and time will produce breasts that are similar in shape, position, and size.
-This should be minimal.